Big Star Copywriting

 What should you avoid?

-Don’t duplicate – search engines don’t like duplicate content.
-Forget the scare stories about being banned from Google and the like – that’s unlikely to happen – it’s just that the search engines don’t know how to handle duplication so they may not index your page.
-This can lead to strange situations where a reseller of a product ranks using the content it has taken from the brand / manufacturer, but the brand itself doesn’t rank.
+Don’t duplicate—search engines don’t like duplicate content.
+Forget the scare stories about being banned from Google and the like—that’s unlikely to happen.
+It’s just that the search engines don’t know how to handle duplication, so they may not index your page.
+This can lead to strange situations where a reseller of a product ranks using the content it has taken from the brand/manufacturer, but the brand itself doesn’t rank.

 Firstly, it’s confusing because many people like to browse your product collection and will visit many pages to make a decision.
 If the copy is all the same, it doesn’t help the customer differentiate and make the right choice.

-It’s also a missed opportunity – if you think of every aspect of your copy as a conversation then repeating yourself continually is going to be a big turn off.
+It’s also a missed opportunity.
+If you think of every aspect of your copy as a conversation, then repeating yourself continually is going to be a big turn-off.
 Saying the same thing over and over again just gets boring!

 Do I need a page for every SKU?